fefel96/Flexi/README.md

 - **vcpkg**: Cross-platform package manager (Microsoft).
 - **Conan**: Cross-platform package manager for large and complex projects.
 - **Hunter**: CMake-driven package manager.

+---

+## Exercise 3

+### What is the difference between a dynamic linked library and a static library?

+- A dynamic linked library is loaded and executed at runtime.
+Multiple programs can use the same DLL and the executable files are smaller.

+- A static library is compiled directly into the executable, making the file larger.
+There are no external dependencies, and execution is generally faster.

+### Describe a logging system with your own words:

+An event system allows different parts of a program to communicate without directly knowing each other.
+One part create an event (an key was pressed) and other parts can listen for these and react to them.

+The main purpose is to decouple systems.
+This makes the architecture more flexible and easier to extend.

+### What is a Design Pattern?

+It's a reuseable solution for a common software-design-problem.
+It's a specification how to solve a problem.

+### Name and describe 2 Design Patterns (except façade or adapter):

+- Singleton:

+There is only one instance of a class.

+- Observer Pattern:

+A subject informs automatically more listeners about changes.

+- Factory:

+Provides a way to create objects without exposing the exact class name or constructor to the calling code.